paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 **(d) Applicability to other employee rights or remedies** The rights of an exclusive representative under this section shall not preclude an employee from—

-(1) being represented by an attorney or other representative of the employee’s own choosing, other than the exclusive representative, in any grievance proceeding under subchapter XI of this chapter; or
+(1) being represented by an attorney or other representative of the employee’s own choosing, other than the exclusive representative, in any grievance proceeding under subchapter XI; or

 (2) exercising grievance or appeal rights established by law, rule, or regulation.